sictweb/dps945/README.md

 > Students build upon foundations acquired in previous web programming courses to learn concepts and techniques for building modern applications. (more to come)

+<mark>This document is being edited.<br>This notice will be removed when the edits are complete.</mark>

 <br>

 Coming into this course, we assume that you have knowledge of and experience in: